 In addition to a strong background in medicinal and natural products chemistry, drug discovery and program management, Dr. Balkovec has expertise in Infectious Diseases, especially in antifungals, with additional experience in cardiovascular, metabolic, inflammatory and thrombosis disease areas.
 He has led multiple programs and co-chaired multidisciplinary Project Teams.
 He has broad knowledge in related areas such as QSAR, structural chemistry, DMPK, in vitro and in vivo pharmacology and toxicology.

-Dr. Balkovec received his B.S. degree from the University of Pittsburgh and his Ph.D. in Synthetic Organic Chemistry from The University of Wisconsin, Madison under the direction of Professor Barry Trost.
-He went on to study under Professor Gilbert Stork at Columbia University in New York City where he was part of the team that accomplished the first stereoselective total synthesis of quinine.
+Dr. Balkovec received his B.S. degree from the University of Pittsburgh and his Ph.D. in Synthetic Organic Chemistry from The University of Wisconsin, Madison under the direction of Professor Barry M. Trost.
+He went on to study under the late Professor Gilbert Stork at Columbia University in New York City where he was part of the team that accomplished the first stereoselective total synthesis of quinine.
 In 1987, he was recruited by Merck Research Labs in Rahway, NJ.

-Dr. Balkovec was the recipient of several prestigious awards including the ACS Heroes of Chemistry Award, the Thomas Alva Edison Patent Award, the ACS Industrial Innovation Award, the Michael H. Fisher Award in Medicinal Chemistry and the Silverman Award.
+Dr. Balkovec was the recipient of several prestigious awards including the ACS Heroes of Chemistry Award, the Thomas Alva Edison Patent Award, the ACS Industrial Innovation Award, the Michael H. Fisher Award in Medicinal Chemistry and Silverman Award.
 In addition, he holds a Guest Professorship at Tianjin University.
 For more information, please see the links below: